How we handle complaints

 Complaints Made by Telephone

-- You may wish to make a complaint in writing and, if so, please follow the procedure in our published Complaints Procedure [link here to PDF].
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers’ Complaints Procedure The person you contact will make a note of your details, the details of your complaint and what you would like done about it.
-He/she will discuss your concerns with you and aim to resolve them.
-If the matter is resolved he/she will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+- You may wish to make a complaint in writing and, if so, please follow the procedure below.
+However, if you would rather speak on the telephone about your complaint then please telephone our Senior Clerk.
+He will will make a note of your details, the details of your complaint and what you would like done about it.
+He will discuss your concerns with you and aim to resolve them.
+If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 - If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 - Which member(s) of Chambers (or staff) you are complaining about;